ramshindijamekar/ramshindijamekar/README.md

 I’m currently working on Actively pursuing ML and data analytics endeavors

 ##### 🌱 I’m currently learning:
-I’m currently learning Presently, my focus is on deep learning, setting the stage for my foray into generative AI.
+Presently, my focus is on deep learning, setting the stage for my foray into generative AI.

 ##### 👯 I’m looking to collaborate on:
 I’m looking to collaborate on ML and data projects